ggebbie/BLUEs.jl/README.md

 aerr = Measurements.uncertainty.(a);

 # define an `Estimate` that permits covariance/uncertainty information to be saved
+# the uncertaintly matrix will be diagonal in this case
 x  = Estimate(aval, aerr) # just provide standard error

 # inspect covariance/uncertainty matrix